 What Makes an Éclair an Éclair?

 The choux pastry (pâte à choux) is a key component of the éclair.
 It is also used in making cream puffs, profiteroles, and gougères.
 This pastry rises only from the action of steam.
 It doesn't use any yeast, baking soda, or baking powder.
-This makes the eclair different from long-shaped doughnuts such as the Long John, which are made with doughnut pastry that uses other leavening.
+This makes the eclair different from long-shaped doughnuts such as the Long John, which are made with doughnut pastry that uses another leavening.

 Choux pastry is made by heating milk, water, sugar, salt, and butter to a boil, stirring in bread flour to incorporate it, allowing it to cool a little, then adding eggs.
 The dough is then placed in a pastry bag and piped onto a baking sheet in the long shape desired for eclairs.
 If making cream puffs or gougères, spooning could be done instead.
 The dough is then baked at a high heat to generate the steam and get the dough to rise.
 Then the oven temperature is lowered to complete baking and brown the pastry.